yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 >> PARALLEL BALANCES:
-    - Selecting any of the following options will trigger parallel balance operations for that row, for all accounts ... used by that row: Balance asof date; Income/Expense date range; Cost Basis / Unrealised Gains / Capital Gains;
+    - Selecting any of the following options will trigger 'parallel balance operations' for that row, for all accounts ... used by that row: Balance asof date; Income/Expense date range; Cost Basis / Unrealised Gains / Capital Gains;
       ...  including Reminders...